websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/other-upgrade-scenarios/upgrading-a-sharded-environment.md

 Once you have completed all of these steps, you have migrated off of a sharded environment to virtual instances on separate Liferay DXP servers together with your DXP upgrade.

-See the [Upgrade Overview](../upgrade-basics.md) for guidance on completing your upgrade.
+See [Upgrade Basics](../upgrade-basics.md) for guidance on completing your upgrade.